jamozu/DoubleDimmer/README.md

 Now since there are several options on the market, why go the DIY path?

 Mainly I return to the point of the range of styles and accessories.
 In the arena of traditional light switches, there are thousands of colors, styles, textures and accessory options that are not yet available in smart switches.
+I started this project a few years ago when smart devices were a lot more expensive.

 On the other hand, inexpensive smart switches do not offer enough functionality, and some of the more expensive ones did not fit the form factor of my installation.